-WORKING STEPS 4 & 5 - USING THE 40 QUESTIONS [Page Numbers refer to the CODA Blue Book THIRD EDITION.]

-This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
-Copyright © 2022 Co-Dependents Anonymous, Inc. All rights reserved.
-Page 8 of 16
+WORKING CoDA's STEPS FOUR & FIVE - USING THE 40 QUESTIONS [page numbers refer to Co-Dependents Anonymous, Third Edition] This may not be reprinted or republished without the express written consent of Co-Dependents Anonymous, Inc. This document may be reprinted from the website www.coda.org (CoDA) for use by members of the CoDA Fellowship.
+Copyright © 2023 Co-Dependents Anonymous, Inc. All rights reserved.
+9 of 17

-- Expressing feelings knowing they are caused by your needs - Making requests to get your needs met instead of making demands - Negotiating win / win (or no deal) strategies
+- making observations instead of judging, - expressing feelings knowing they are caused by your needs - making requests to get your needs met instead of making demands - negotiating win / win (or no deal) strategies

-So far, we have discussed 1) reparenting our inner child, 2) healthy boundaries, and 3) healthy communication skills.
-As we go forward, we will begin to see that 4) loving ourselves unconditionally, 5) grief work, 6) developing positive self-worth, and 7) integrating our disowned parts are also needed for the deeper healing of our codependent patterns.
+So far we have discussed 1) reparenting your inner child, 2) healthy boundaries, and 3) healthy communication skills.
+As we go forward, we will begin to see that 4) loving ourselves unconditionally, 5) grief work, 6) developing positive self-worth, and 7) integrating our disowned parts are also needed for the deeper healing of your codependent patterns.
 Put these topics in your Recovery Toolbox.

-27. Loving Ourselves Unconditionally & The Grieving Process: Discuss the affirmation "The pain that I might feel by remembering cannot be any worse than the pain I feel by knowing and not remembering."
-In the safety of recovery, we become willing to heal by compassionately acknowledging our original painful experiences and setting intentions for healthy experiences in our future; to let the iced up, frozen feelings from our past melt away so that eventually only love and peace remains within us.
+27. Loving Ourselves Unconditionally and The Grieving Process: Discuss the affirmation "The pain that I might feel by remembering cannot be any worse than the pain I feel by knowing and not remembering."
+In the safety of recovery become willing to we heal by compassionately acknowledging our original painful experiences and setting intentions for healthy experiences in our future; to let the iced up, frozen feelings from our past melt away so that eventually only love and peace remains within us.
 This may be a sporadic or ongoing process.
 However, it is only possible to do this deeply if you truly love yourself unconditionally.

 Discuss the principle of unconditional love.
 Write about this in your journal.
 Are you willing to love yourself unconditionally?